OrleansCountyNY/ninjarmmpy/README.md

 # NinjaRMMPy

-The whole purpose of this fork is to update the examples and perhaps add better (more up to date) documentation, no major code changes will occur
+The whole purpose of this fork is to update the examples and perhaps add better (more up to date) documentation, no major code changes will occur.
+This is a work-in-progress

 ## What is this repository for?